Anyline/mobile-ocr-documentation-anyline/source/includes/_releaseNotesAndroid.md

 ### Improved ###
 - barcode scanning accuracy improved
-- MRZ scanning: less accurate targeting required for IDs
+- MRZ scanning: higher tolerance for targeting the IDs
 - SDK interaction:
     - get the rect of the cutout to position your GUI around it
     - added a configurable offset the flash button